 Certain questions can help employers assess a candidate’s skills in communication.
 If possible, conduct a team interview and observe the candidate's interaction within a small group to get a lens on how they might behave if hired.

 Posing scenarios and asking for specific examples are good ideas for any interview.
 For instance:

 - Why are you participating today in this interview?

-- If you attended a weekly staff meeting with your supervisor, in the past, how have you ensured that the information you have received is communicated to your reporting staff and coworkers?
+- In past positions, if you attended a weekly staff meeting with your supervisor, how did you ensure the information you received was communicated to your staff and co-workers?

-- Let's pretend that information that you believe is untrue or confidential has reached you via the grapevine.
-What actions would you take to resolve the situation if this kind of negative communication is out of control?
+- Let's pretend information you believe is untrue or confidential has reached you via the grapevine.
+What actions would you take to resolve the situation if this kind of negative communication got out of control?

-- Give me an example, from your past work experiences, about a time when you were part of a project or team and you never knew what was happening with the other action items or participants.
+- Give me an example, from your past work experiences, of a time when you were part of a project or team and never knew what was happening with the other action items or participants.
 How did you handle this situation?

 - Rate your communication skills on a scale of 1 to 10 with 10 representing excellent communication skills.
 Drawing on your past work experiences, give me three examples that demonstrate that the number you selected is accurate.